FasterXML/jackson/jackson3/MIGRATING_TO_JACKSON_3.md

     * `ObjectWriteContext` implemented by `jackson-databind` class `SerializationContext` (known as `SerializerProvider` in 2.x)
     * See [jackson-core#413](https://github.com/FasterXML/jackson-core/issues/413) for details

+#### Classes With Changed Visibility

+* `tools.jackson.databind.jsontype.impl.LaissezFaireSubTypeValidator` is no longer public.
+Please use `BasicPolymorphicTypeValidator.builder()` to construct and configure your type validator.
+See "ObjectMapper: automatic inclusion of type information configuration".

 #### Deprecated functionality: Format Detection

 Jackson 1.x and 2.x contained functionality for auto-detecting format of arbitrary content to decode: functionality was part of `jackson-core` -- Java classes under `com.fasterxml.jackson.core.format` (like `DataFormatDetector`) -- (and implemented by `jackson-dataformat-xxx` components for non-JSON formats).